dsiu13/Fivecast/README.md

 # Fivecast
-- Simple app to demo react with redux.
+- Simple app that gets weather data to demo react with redux.
 ![Example](Example.png)